nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## About

-Having trouble keeping track of the tasks you have to complete?
+Having trouble keeping track of the tasks you need to do?
 Looking for a simple yet effective task manager to help you organise your day?
-OneTwoDo is what you are looking for.
+OneTwoDo is what you need!

+OneTwoDo helps you to manage your evens, deadlines, and other to-do's so that you will not forget about your important tasks.

-OneTwoDo has a simple and clean interface.
-It clearly displays 3 categories of tasks, namely events, deadlines and to-do tasks.
+OneTwoDo has a simple and clean interface, so that with one glance you can have a clear idea of your tasks ahead.

 OneTwoDo is specially designed to be keyboard-friendly.
 By simply typing commands in one line of text, OneTwoDo will faithfully execute your wish.
-No extra buttons are required!

-Beginners need not be intimidated by the Command Line Interface (CLI) as the interface is intuitive enough for anyone to get started immediately and get good with some practice.
+You do not need to worry about clikcing multiple buttons or links.

+OneTwoDo is also extremely flexible.
+It is smart enough to understand various command formats and shortcuts.

 Get started with OneTwoDo today!

-## Quick Start
+## Getting Started

-0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+Before using OneTwoDo, please ensure that you have installed Java version `1.8.0_60` or later as the app does not work with earlier Java 8 versions.

-   > Having any Java 8 version is not enough. <br>
-   > This app will not work with earlier versions of Java 8.

-1. Download the latest `OneTwoDo.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your OneToDo.
+Start your OneTwoDo journey by downloading the latest `OneTwoDo.jar` from the [releases](../../../releases) tab.
+Download OneTwoDo directly into the home folder you want to use for the app.

-3. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+You can start OneTwoDo by simply double-clicking the icon!
    > <img src="images/Ui.png" width="600">

-4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+Congratulations, now you are all set up!

+Try some of these commands to get started!

+   * **`help`**
-   e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
+      - Shows the help window.
-5. Some example commands you can try:
-   * **`list`** : lists all contacts
-   * **`add`**` Meeting John Doe s/tmrw 1pm e/tmrw 2pm` :
+   * **`add`**` Scubadiving session s/tmrw 1pm e/tmrw 2pm`
-     adds a task named `Meeting John Doe` to the OneTwoDo.
+        - Adds a task named 'Scubadiving session' to your OneTwoDo.
+    * **`list`**
+      - Shows a listing of all your tasks.
-   * **`delete`**` E3` : deletes the 3rd Event shown in the current list of Events
+   * **`delete`**` E3`
+      - Deletes the third `Event` shown in the current list of events.
-   * **`exit`** : exits the app
+   * **`exit`**
+      - Exits from the application.

-6. Refer to the [Features](#features) section below for details of each command.<br>
+You may refer to the [Features](#features) section for more details on all the possible commands.

 ## Features

 <img src="images/Ui-annotated.png" width="600">

-After following the quick start to download the program, simply double click the app to run it, and the user interface as shown above will be displayed.

-When the program is started, you will see the following:
+After you have started OneTwoDo, you will see the following:

+1. **Command box**
-1. Command box - Commands you want to execute are entered into this box.
-Type the command and press enter to execute the command.
+    - Enter a command into this box and press enter to execute the command.
-2. Result summary and tips - A summary of the results of the executed command is shown to the user to give feedback about the effects of the command.
+2. **Result summary and tips**
+    - A summary of the results of the executed command is shown to the user to give feedback about the effects of the command.
+3. **Task panels**
-3. Task panels - Each panel displays tasks you have entered according to which category they belong to.
-Other commands also allow you to retreive tasks to be shown here (e.g. `list` or `find` command.
-Refer to the command format below).
+    - Each panel displays your tasks depending on the category they belong to.
+    - Other commands also allow you to retreive the tasks to be shown here (e.g. `list` or `find` command.
+Please refer to the command format below).

-Tasks are separated into 3 categories, where each category is displayed in a task panel:
+Your tasks are separated into 3 categories, where each category is displayed in a task panel:

-1. `Deadline` - tasks with an end date but no start date
+1. `Deadline` - This panel displays tasks with have an end date but no start date.
-2. `Event` - tasks with a start and end date
+2. `Event` - This panel displays tasks with a start and end date.
-3. `To-do` - tasks without a start or end date
+3. `To-do` - This panel displays tasks without a start or end date.

 ### Command Format

-* A command consists of a command word (such as `find`, or `help`), followed by additional options, if any.
+- Command words are the first word of the command. (e.g. `find`, or `help`).
+- Command options specifies additional information needed by the command.

-* An option is a character followed by a forward slash (e.g. `s/`, `t/`, etc), followed by data to be specified after the forward slash, if any. (e.g. `s/tomorrow 0900`).
+    - It consists of a character followed by a forward slash (e.g. `s/`, `t/`, etc), followed by data to be specified after the forward slash if tgere are any. (e.g. `s/tomorrow 0900`).
-    * Options surrounded by square brackets `[ ]` are optional.
-    * Options with ellipses `...` after them can be specified multiple times (e.g. `t/Schoolwork t/CS2103`).
-    * The order of options is not fixed after the task name. (e.g. executing `add Go home p/high i/after class` is the same as executing `add Go home i/after class p/high`)
+    - The order of options is not fixed after the task name. (e.g. executing `add Go home p/high i/after class` is the same as executing `add Go home i/after class p/high`).
+    - Options surrounded by square brackets `[ ]` are optional.
+    - Options with ellipses `...` after them can be specified multiple times (e.g. `t/Schoolwork t/CS2103`).
+    - Options with `|` the pipe symbol means that either option on the left or right should be used.

-* `UPPER_CASE` words in the command format represent the required data for a command word or its options.
+- Command parameters are `UPPER_CASE` words representing required data for a command word or its options.
 Some common examples include:

-  + `NAME`
+    - `NAME`
-    * Refers to the name of the task
+        * This refers to the name of the task.

-  + `PREFIX_INDEX`
+    - `PREFIX_INDEX`
         * Refers to the index number shown in the most recent listing.
-    * Comprises of a category prefix (`e`, `d`, or `t`, representing `Event`, `Deadline` and `To-Do` categories respectively) and category index (a positive integer, e.g. `1`, `2`, `3`..)
+        * Comprises of a category prefix (`e`, `d`, or `t`, representing `Event`, `Deadline` and `To-Do` categories respectively) and category index (a positive integer, e.g. `1`, `2`, `3`..).

-  + `START_DATE`
+    - `START_DATE`
-    * Represents start date and time entered
+        * Represents start date and time entered.
-    * Time defaults 0000 hrs if no time is indicated
+        * Time defaults 0000 hrs if no time is indicated.
-    * Must be before `END_DATE`
+        * Must be before `END_DATE`.
-    * Refer to Date and Time format specification for what formats are accepted
+        * Refers to Date and Time format specification for what formats are accepted.

-  + `END_DATE`
+    - `END_DATE`
-    * Represents end date and time entered
+        * Represents end date and time entered.
-    * Time defaults 2359 hrs if no time is indicated
+        * Time defaults 2359 hrs if no time is indicated.
-    * Must be after `START_DATE`
+        * Must be after `START_DATE`.
-    * Refer to Date and Time format specification for what formats are accepted
+        * Refers to Date and Time format specification for what formats are accepted.

 ### Date and Time Format Specification